MrG-bit/TerrariaCrowdControlMod/README.md

 * and more ...

 ## Source
 This repository contains the source for the mod.
 You are not allowed to use the source code to publish your own Crowd Control mod.
-You would be unable to add new effects because that is handled on the Crowd Control servers.
+You would be unable to add new effects because that is handled on the Crowd Control servers.</br>
+I know the code is pretty messy in places.
+It's my first time working with Crowd Control and making a tModLoader mod.
+If I were to remake this mod again knowing what I do now, I would structure it a lot differently.
+That being said, I'm still happy with how it turned out.
+It's not the worst, that's for sure.

 ## Acknowledgements
 * Crowd Control devs: being very supportive and welcoming (especially Jaku!)